techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.md

 ---
 author: Antonio
 date: 2018-04-19 23:49:56+00:00
-lastmod: 2019-10-12
+lastmod: 2022-02-24
 draft: false
 title: Backup and Debloat Android No Root
 type: post
 url: /backup-and-debloat-android-no-root/
 description: "Backup and debloat Android without the need to root your device.
-If you don't want to, or there's no root for your device, then just use this tool to backup and debloat without root."
+If you don't want to, or there's no root for your device, then just use this tool to backup and debloat android without root."
 categories:
 - Android
 - Linux